karlhorky/postgres-js-db-to-sqlite/readme.md

 # `postgres-js-db-to-sqlite`

-> Read from an SQLite database from Postgres.js, via sqld
+> Export PostgreSQL data inserted by Postgres.js to SQLite